PAC in DESI. II. Galaxy-halo connection into the $10^{6}{\rm M}_{\odot}$ frontier: Comparison and Implications

 Compared with other studies, the \citet{2013ApJ...770...57B} SHMR shows behaviour similar to \citetalias{2023ApJ...944..200X}, while the relations from \citet{2012ApJ...752...41Y} and \citet{2013MNRAS.428.3121M} lie systematically above both \citet{2013ApJ...770...57B} and our result over the full mass range, likely reflecting differences in stellar-mass calibration.
 None of the previous works exhibit the upturn at $M_{\rm h}\lesssim10^{10.0}\,\msh$, most likely because constraints at this scale were either absent or based entirely on extrapolation.
 This highlights the key advantage of PAC measurements in probing the low-mass regime.

 In addition to the mean SHMR, Figure~\ref{fig:compare_scatter} compares the mass-dependent scatter inferred from our non-parametric varying-scatter model with that from \citet{2021ApJ...923..154T}, based on the SDSS group catalogue.
 Since \citet{2021ApJ...923..154T} report $95\%$ confidence intervals, we convert them to $1\sigma$ assuming Gaussian errors for consistency.
-The results agree well over $M_{\rm vir}\in[10^{11.0},10^{15.0}]\,\msh$.
+At $M_{\rm vir}\in[10^{11.0},10^{15.0}]\,\msh$, \citet{2021ApJ...923..154T} find that the scatter increases toward lower halo masses, whereas our inferred scatter remains relatively constant.
 The lower-mass regime is not probed in \citet{2021ApJ...923..154T} due to data limitations, and in our case remains poorly constrained because of the strong degeneracy between the scatter and the low-mass slope of the mean relation.